The Emancipation Proclamation

 The most revolutionary part of the document is often overlooked: “And I hereby enjoin upon the people so declared to be free to abstain from all violence, unless in necessary self-defence; and I recommend to them that, in all cases when allowed, they labor faithfully for reasonable wages….”

-Further, Lincoln knew that freed persons didn’t need to be told to “get a job.”
-He often spoke of the great injustice of depriving men and woman of the fruit of their own labor.
-These words were aimed not at the freed slaves, but at those who had the power to hire them.
+Lincoln also knew that freed persons didn’t need to be told to “get a job.”
+He often highlighted the injustice of depriving men and women of the fruit of their own labor.
+These words were aimed not at the freed slaves but at those who had the power to hire them.
 Lincoln also declared that “such persons of suitable condition will be received into the armed service of the United States to garrison forts, positions, stations, and other places, and to man vessels of all sorts in said service.”
+Ultimately, 200,000 African Americans fought for the Union, by war’s end making up ten percent of the Union army and a higher percent of the navy.

-Demonstrating the evolution of his thinking, the final Proclamation eliminated his Preliminary Proclamation’s references to colonization and compensation to slave owners for voluntary emancipation.
+Demonstrating the evolution of his thinking, the final Proclamation eliminated his preliminary Proclamation’s references to colonization and compensation to slave owners for voluntary emancipation.
 Perhaps no document other than the Declaration of Independence so clearly articulated the vision of a new future for the nation.